-Mr. BROSTEK.
+Mr. Brostek.
 Thank you, Mr. Chairman, Senator Grassley, and members of the committee.
 Thank you for inviting me to discuss U.S. persons' involvement with Ugland House entities, what attracts persons to establish entities in the Cayman Islands, what information is available on U.S. persons' activities there, and the Federal Government's compliance and enforcement efforts.

-As that board shows, Ugland House is solely occupied by the Maples and Calder law firm, which provides registered office services to approximately 18,857 entities-I say approximately because the figure changes over time-that are established in the Cayman Islands.
+As that board shows, Ugland House is solely occupied by the Maples and Calder law firm, which provides registered office services to approximately 18,857 entities-I say approximately because the figure changes over time-that are established in the Cayman have a U.S. billing address.